mozilla/data-docs/high_level/profile/section2-profilehistory.md

 Diagram:
 ![](images/profile-history/ping-diagram-splits.png)

 This is probably due to cloned machines or disk image restores.
 Note, after the profile splits, the two branches might continue concurrently or one branch might die while the other continues.
-It is very hard to distinugish between them.
+It is very hard to distinguish between them.

 Example: